The Complete Guide To Different Types of Shampoos

 Must follow withDeep conditionerDeep conditioner

-Color-Safe / Colour-Protecting Shampoo
+Color-Safe / Color-Protecting Shampoo

 Color-safe shampoos are formulated without harsh sulfates that strip pigment from the hair shaft.
-They’re often slightly acidic to help close the cuticle and lock colour in, and many contain UV filters or antioxidants to protect against fading.
+They’re often slightly acidic to help close the cuticle and lock color in, and many contain UV filters or antioxidants to protect against fading.

 Best for: Color-treated, highlighted, or bleached hair.